likeajumprope/TOPS-Talk-about-Open-Software/README.md

 # Presentation on Open Software as Part of the OLS TOPS NASA Nebula Program

-This repository contains the slides on Open Sofware that were given as part of the OLS TOPS Nebula program.
+This repository contains the [SLIDES](https://htmlpreview.github.io/?https://github.com/likeajumprope/TOPS-Talk-about-Open-Software/blob/main/Presentation.html) on Open Sofware that were given as part of the OLS TOPS Nebula program.

 This presentation was created using Quarto and reveal.js in R.